 Christy Baggett, Anthony Lab

 I received my B.S. in Zoology from Oregon State University in 2012.
-After graduation I worked at Oregon State as a biological technician assisting with studies on NW stream amphibians as well as conducting my own research.
-I studied the effects of male courtship pheromones on female choice in red-legged salamanders.
-For my Master’s thesis, I will be working on the behavior of red-backed salamanders with Dr. Anthony.
+After graduation I worked at OSU as a biological technician assisting with fieldwork and lab studies on NW stream amphibians as well as conducting my own research.
+I studied the effects of male courtship pheromones on female choice in red-legged salamanders (Plethodon shermani) from the southern Appalachian Mountains.
+For my Master’s thesis, I am working in the Anthony/Hickerson Lab on populations of red-backed salamanders (Plethodon cinereus) in northern Ohio.
+I am studying how differences in pheromone composition between populations might influence mate recognition, assortative mating, and maintenance of distinct lineages.

 Sarah Bolton, Saporito Lab